 3. Set the Theme

 A theme can be as prescriptive as you want it to be.
 A ‘winter wonderland’ can be strewn with artificial snow, faux fur trims, frozen glasses and silver birch trees; it can also be a few subtle touches of crystal, flickering string lights, and snowdrop bouquets.
-A vintage wedding be taken very literally, with tea dresses and antique decor, or you can accent your space with lace doilies and mismatched teacups.

 One of the most important considerations is the venue — first and foremost, will it support your theme?
-Are you able to really personalise it with wedding decorations, or will you need to focus more of your attention on the smaller details?
+Are you able to really personalise it with wedding decor, or will you need to focus more of your attention on the smaller details?

 Talk to your fiancé about favourite colours, locations, and shared interests.
 Perhaps you met on your morning dog walks, and finding a way to include your pets in the ceremony would mean the perfect start to your life as a family.
 It may be the case that you and your partner are more introverted, and want to establish a relaxed, informal atmosphere for you and your guests.